RobinNixon/vizwiz/readme.md

 1. **Read the Guide** - Check `vizwiz.txt` for the complete visualizer development guide
 2. **Create Your Plugin** - Follow the template and interface requirements
+2. **Save the Pluigin** - Save using the file convention vizname.viz.js
-3. **Register & Go** - Your visualizer automatically appears in the dropdown
+4. **Register & Go** - Your visualizer automatically appears in the dropdown after adding to the HTML

+Provide vizwiz.txt and one of the visualizer files to an AI (eg plasma.viz.js), along with a description of the effects and features you want, to have it make one for you.
+Then save it in the vizwiz folder.

 **Example registration:**

+At the end if the index.html filer add the line:

+<script src='vizname.viz.js'></script>

+Make sure you aor your AI have added the following at the end of the visualizer file to register it:
 ```javascript
 // At the end of your myawesome.viz.js file
 if (window.VisualizerRegistry) {